CommunityToolkit/MVVM-Samples/README.md

-> ### NOTE
-> The MVVM Toolkit is currently work in progress.
-You can track the development and all changes in each preview release [here](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues/3428).

 # Windows Community Toolkit
 This new "MVVM Toolkit" is part of the [Windows Community Toolkit](https://aka.ms/wct).
 The Windows Community Toolkit is part of the [.NET Foundation](https://dotnetfoundation.org/).

 # MVVM Toolkit & Samples

-The MVVM library of the Windows Community Toolkit can be found in the `Microsoft.Toolkit.Mvvm` NuGet package, currently in preview.
+The MVVM library of the Windows Community Toolkit can be found in the [`Microsoft.Toolkit.Mvvm` NuGet package](https://www.nuget.org/packages/Microsoft.Toolkit.Mvvm).
 It will be known as the "MVVM Toolkit" in short for reference.

+The full official documentation can be found [in MS Docs website](https://docs.microsoft.com/en-us/windows/communitytoolkit/mvvm/introduction).

-This repo contains initial preview [documentation](docs/mvvm/Introduction.md) and samples for how to utilize the library.
+This repo contains initial samples for how to utilize the library.

 ## Introduction to the MVVM Toolkit